martschm/martschm.github.io/curriculum_vitae.md

 ### > MSc Financial- and Actuarial Mathematics at [Vienna University of Technology](https://www.tuwien.at/) (March 2016 - March 2019)

 - Graduation with highest distinction (**view certificate [here](/pdf/Studies_Certificate_Martin_Schmidt.pdf)**)
-- Diploma Thesis: [Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure](/diploma_thesis) (nominated for the [AVÖ-price](http://avoe.at/wp-content/uploads/2014/09/AVOe_Foerderung_Abschlussarbeiten_2016.pdf) in 2020)
+- Diploma Thesis: [Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure](/diploma_thesis) (awarded with the [AVÖ-price](http://avoe.at/wp-content/uploads/2014/09/AVOe_Foerderung_Abschlussarbeiten_2016.pdf) in 2020)

 ### > BSc Financial- and Actuarial Mathematics at [Vienna University of Technology](https://www.tuwien.at/) (October 2012 - March 2016)